ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

 - Channel-wise diagnostics surfaced via DEBUG logging helped confirm that the skip and dilated blends maintain stable statistics across the 16 latent channels, providing a foundation for future per-channel mixing experiments.
+- Visualizing the per-channel means/stds directly inside ComfyUI via a `LATENT`→`IMAGE` helper node makes it easier to spot channels worth gating, and the rendering math is lightweight enough to run in pure NumPy without pulling matplotlib into the dependency tree.